DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-06-18-international-candidates.md

 ## International addresses

-This section remains unchanged from the [original design for capturing international addresses](/apply-for-teacher-training/international-address/).
-We can derive a candidate’s domicile from the information given in this section.
+This section remains largely unchanged from the [original design for capturing international addresses](/apply-for-teacher-training/international-address/).
+However, so that we can derive a candidate’s domicile from the information given in this section, we ask for the country a candidate lives in before they give their address.

+{{ appScreenshots({
+  headingLevel: 3,
+  items: [{
+    text: "Where do you live?"
+  }, {
+    text: "What is your address"
+  }]
+}) }}

 ## English language proficiency